Adewale-D-A/healthcare-website/README.md

 # Next_JS_Website

-This is the Next_js application for 7th Care.
+This is the Next_js application for 7thCare.

 ## Maintenance